holla22/weather_api/README.md

 - first create a .env file for your API keys and secret stuff in the same repository folder

-> add the following sections to the .env file, replace {Accuweather API KEY HERE} with your own accuweather API key
+> add the following sections to the .env file, replace {Accuweather API KEY HERE} with your own accuweather API key.
 > These are just temp keys and for demonstration purpose only.

 - API_KEY={Accuweather API KEY HERE}